sxs-collaboration/spectre/docs/MainSite/Installation.md

 it is not possible for us to support all configurations.
 However, using Spack as outlined below is a supported alternative to Docker images.

+**NOTE**: If you have SELinux active on your system you must figure out how to enable sharing files with the host OS.
+If you receive errors that you do not have permission to access a shared directory it is likely that your system has SELinux enabled.
+One option is to disable SELinux at the expense of reducing the security of your system.

 To build with the docker image:

 1. Clone SpECTRE into SPECTRE_ROOT, a directory of your choice.